lukaselflein/charge_optimization_folderstructure/Readme.md

 4. Current directory: Simulating and fitting charges is iteratated until charges converge.
 This is the highest level.
 Subfolders correspond to different simulations (3).

 ### Content
-`bin`: bash and python scripts for fitting, conversion, extracting, and visualization `simulation_template`: The full template simulation folder structure.
+`bin`: Bash and python scripts for fitting, conversion, extracting, and visualization `simulation_template`: The full template simulation folder structure.

 ### Usage